f5devcentral/orijen-udf-service/README.md

 - [X] LabID - Each XC lab has a unique GUID.
 This is passed into the tool to determine what resources and permissions should be provisioned.
 - [X] SQS_q - This is the SQS queue the Orijen provisioning tool is watching.
 - [X] SQS_r - This is the SQS region.
 - [X] XC - This is used to identify the instance running the tool.
-It's value should be "true".
+It's value should be "runner".

 ## Project Orijen